You’ll love this shrimp scampi pasta recipe because it’s elegant enough for entertaining but easy enough for a weeknight meal!

-- 2 tablespoon dry white wine (Sauvignon Blanc, Pinot Grigio)
+- 2 Tbsp dry white wine (Sauvignon Blanc, Pinot Grigio)

-- Add 2 tablespoon olive oil, 2 cloves of garlic, salt, and pepper, 2 tablespoon of the parsley and the red pepper flakes.
+- Add 2 Tbsp olive oil, 2 cloves of garlic, salt, and pepper, 2 Tbsp of parsley and the red pepper flakes.
 Add the shrimp and toss to coat.
 Transfer to a sheet pan.

 - Roast shrimp at 375F for 5-6 minutes.
 Then set aside and while the pan is still hot, add butter and lemon zest.
 Toss to coat and set aside.

-- In a large skillet, add 2 tablespoon of olive oil, add the cherry tomatoes, and add the wine.
+- In a large skillet, add 2 Tbsp of olive oil, add the cherry tomatoes, and add the wine.
 Cover and simmer until tomatoes soften and pop.
 Then mash them with a potato masher until saucy.
-Then add the final clove of garlic, dried basil, capers and the final 2 tablespoon of parsley.
+Then add the final clove of garlic, dried basil, capers and the final 2 Tbsp of parsley.
 Set aside.

 - Boil the water for the pasta.
 Drop the pasta in and stir.